vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/05_Bibliography.md

 Bibliography
 [[351]]
 Śatapathabrāhmaṇa
-Sanskrit text with extracts from the commentaries of Sayana, Hari- svamin and Dvivedaganga, ed.
+Sanskrit text with extracts from the commentaries of Sayana, Harisvamin and Dvivedaganga, ed.
 A. Weber, Berlin 1855.
 English tr.
 J. Eggeling (1882-1900), 5 vols., SBE reprint, Delhi 1972–8.
 Śivapurāṇa
 Sanskrit text with Hindi tr. by Rama Sarma, Bareli 1966.
 English tr.
 J.L.
 Shastri and A. Kunst, 4 vols., Delhi 1970.